satriyoaji/slicing-test-techanic/README.md

 # Getting Started with PENS Company Profile Website

-This project was created by Doa Ibu team
+This project was created by M. Satriyo Aji

 ## Installation React